krusynth/digitalpolicy/content/_info/agency-scope.md

 title: Agency Scope
 layout: document
 toc: true
+description: Any law or policy generally sets requirements for a specific group of those agencies, this is a list of the most commonly used groupings.
 ---

 Any law or policy generally sets requirements for a specific group of those agencies.
 The following groups are the most commonly used.